NKI-AI/direct/docs/getting_started.rst

 1. Downloading and Preparing MRI datasets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Multi-coil Calgary-Campinas dataset can be obtained following the instructions `here <https://sites.google.com/view/calgary-campinas-dataset/download>`_  and the FastMRI dataset can be obtained from `here <https://fastmri.org>`_ by filling in their form.
+The Multi-coil Calgary-Campinas dataset can be obtained following the instructions in the `Calgary Campinas website <https://sites.google.com/view/calgary-campinas-dataset/download>`_  and the FastMRI dataset can be obtained from the `FastMRI website <https://fastmri.org>`_ by filling in their form.
 Data should be arranged into training and validation folders.
 The testing set is not strictly required, and definitely not during training, if you do not want to compute the test set results.